How and why to fight your charge for drug possession and paraphernalia

 These penalties are as of 2017.
 Often these charges will be added to other charges like maintaining a drug trafficking place – every charge added will have penalties of its own.
 Many times extra charges seem added on solely to bolster a negotiating position for pleas.
 An experienced criminal defense attorney will seek to get the charges dropped, instead of just pleaded down.

 Is Possession of Drug Paraphernalia a Misdemeanor in Wisconsin?

 Unaccompanied drug paraphernalia charges are technically misdemeanors.
 The cop almost certainly told you it’s “just a misdemeanor ticket, just pay and be done with it.”
 Many cops will be friendly and helpful after charging you.
 They don’t want to show up in court, they want their convictions to stick.

-Before accessing publically available online criminal records on the Wisconsin CCAP website, there is this warning to employers:
+Before accessing publicly available online criminal records on the Wisconsin CCAP website, there is this warning to employers: